felixleopoldo/benchpress/docs/source/module_add.rst

             "script.R"

-:numref:`new_data_script` shows `script.R <https://github.com/felixleopoldo/benchpress/tree/master/resources/module_templates/new_data/script.R>`__, which generates i.i.d multivariate Gaussian data and saves it properly.
+:numref:`new_data_script` shows `script.R <https://github.com/felixleopoldo/benchpress/tree/master/resources/module_templates/new_data/script.R>`__, which generates i.i.d multivariate Gaussian data and saves it properly in the CSV format specified in :ref:`file_formats`.

 .. to the ``adjmat`` variable of the ``output`` field of `rule.smk <https://github.com/felixleopoldo/benchpress/tree/master/resources/module_templates/new_data/rule.smk>`__.